 \subsection{An approximation result for viscosity solutions}

-The following approximation result for viscosity solutions is essentially well known (see Proposition~1.2 in Ishii~\cite{Ishii1989} which refers to the first order case in Theorem A.2 in Barles \citationand~Perthame~\cite{BarlesPerthame1987}; see also Lemma 6.1 in Crandall, Ishii \citationand~Lions~\cite{CrandallIshiiLions1992} and the remarks thereafter).
-For completeness we give the proof here following the line of arguments for the first order case in Theorem~A.2 in Barles \citationand~Perthame~\cite{BarlesPerthame1987}.
-In the remainder of this article we use the notation $ \dist( x, A ) := \inf\!\left( \{ \| x - y \| \in [0,\infty) \colon y \in A \} \cup \{ \infty \} \right) \in [0,\infty] $ for all $ x \in \R^d $, all $ A \subset \R^d $ and all $ d \in \N $.
+The following approximation result for viscosity solutions is essentially well known (see Proposition~1.2 in Ishii~\cite{Ishii1989} which refers to the first-order case in Theorem A.2 in Barles and~Perthame~\cite{BarlesPerthame1987}; see also Lemma 6.1 in Crandall, Ishii and~Lions~\cite{CrandallIshiiLions1992} and the remarks thereafter).
+For completeness, we give the proof here following the line of arguments for the first-order case in Theorem~A.2 in Barles and~Perthame~\cite{BarlesPerthame1987}.
+In the remainder of this article, we use the notation $ \dist( x, A ):= \inf ( \{ \| x - y \| \in[0,\infty) \colonn y \in A \} \cup \{ \infty\} ) \in[0,\infty] $ for all $ x \in\R^d $, all $ A \subset\R^d $ and all $ d \in\N$.

-\begin{lemma} Let $ d \in \N $, let $ O \subset \R^d $ be an open set, let $ u_n \colon O \to \R $, $ n \in \N_0 $, be functions and let $ F_n \colon O \times \R \times \R^d \times \mathbb{S}_d \to \R $, $ n \in \N_0 $, be degenerate elliptic functions such that $ F_0 $ is continuous.
+\begin{lemma} Let $ d \in\N$, let $ O \subset\R^d $ be an open set, let $ u_n \colonn O \to\R$, $ n \in\N_0 $, be functions and let $ F_n \colonn O \times\R\times\R^d \times \mathbb{S}_d \to\R $, $ n \in\N_0 $, be degenerate elliptic functions such that $ F_0 $ is continuous.
 Moreover, assume that